 Erica is an accomplished photographer, which is a passion she pursues during her adventures around the world.
 Her experiences traveling as a woman on rigorous, exotic adventures have helped shape who she is today.

-Born and raised in the Midwest, Emily developed a keen sense of wanderlust at a young age, and she felt that to truly understand the world, you must go out and experience it.
+Born and raised in the Midwest, Emily developed a keen sense of wanderlust at a young age, and she felt that to understand the world truly, you must go out and experience it.
 Yet it wasn’t until her first international experience studying abroad in Paris that she fell in love with traveling.
-Since then, Emily has traveled to over 20 countries including Hungary, Greece, Morocco, Russia, and India.
+Since then, Emily has traveled to over 20 countries, including Hungary, Greece, Morocco, Russia, and India.
 Some of her favorite travel memories are backpacking through Europe, teaching soccer to young girls in Brazil, snorkeling off the coast of Zanzibar, hiking in the Tatra Mountains in Poland, and meeting and connecting with local women from different backgrounds throughout her journeys.

-Women’s Adventure Manager
+Adventure and Ambassador Manager

 Mary’s passion for travel started at age 12 when her family moved to the Middle East, living as ex-pats for several years.
 The experience opened her eyes to the world, traveling extensively with her family exploring new countries, encountering different cultures, and meeting people.

 Enjoying the experience and learning of new cultures is what excites Mary the most.
-Her travels throughout the world have taken her to over 20 countries with memorable experiences that include a camel ride to the Pyramids in Egypt, rug shopping in Istanbul, a wedding in India, zip-lining in Costa Rica, and living with family in France for a year during college.
+Her travels worldwide have taken her to over 20 countries with memorable experiences that include a camel ride to the Pyramids in Egypt, rug shopping in Istanbul, a wedding in India, zip-lining in Costa Rica, and living with family in France for a year during college.
 Raising an adventurous family offered Mary the opportunity to explore domestic US travel.
 Favorite family trips include Alaska, ski trips to Utah and California, and exploring the many National Parks the US offers.